stackhpc/ansible-slurm-appliance/environments/README.md

 the name of the role.
 The role variables are defined as group variables in a file matching the role name.
 These files are in placed in `group_vars/all` so that they have the lowest precedence and more easily overridable.
-This convention makes it easier to find where the varibles are set e.g role variables for the `stackhpc.nfs` role can be found in `common/group_vars/all/nfs.yml`.
+This convention makes it easier to find where the variables are set e.g role variables for the `stackhpc.nfs` role can be found in `common/group_vars/all/nfs.yml`.

 ## Parent pointers